albanpuech/risky-biscuits-project/README.md

 By looking at the two U.S. maps above, we can see that there is a variation in the **ABV** average between the best beers and the most reviewed beers.
 It results that the **ABV** mean of the three favorite beers is higher than the one of the three most popular ones.
 We can observe a variation across the climates but again, too many climates at a time make the results hard to interpret.
 The one-way test reveals that the differences in means are not statistically significant.
 We will therefore analyze the three climate levels separately.

 Note that for the three next plots, the ranges of the color bars are not equal on the left and right plots.
 This was chosen to better visualize the differences within each plot and because the average **ABV** of the best beers is always higher than for the most reviewed ones.
+These results are statistically significant (confirmed by a series of t-test between the most rated and the favorite beers for each climate).

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_map_scheme.png?raw=true" height="300">
 </p>

 The resulting plots show a smaller **ABV** for the users living in a **dry climate** than for the ones living in **temperate** or **continental climates**.
-This is true for both the best beers and the most reviewed beers.
+This is true for both the best beers and the most reviewed beers, and both results are statistically significant.

 This seems counterintuitive as one could think people living in a **colder climate** drink beers that are stronger to create a warming sensation, whereas, in a **dry climate**, they drink beers with a lower **ABV** as they consume beers as a refreshing drink.
 Moreover, opposing dry and cold does not make sense here since the only **dry climate** that we have is the **Bsk** climate which is a **cold climate**.